 (i) Payment at a time.
 Subject to availability of the fund, the payment may be made at a time.
-Journal entry:
+Journal entry :

-Retiring Partner's Capital A/c To Bank A/c

-(ii) If part payment be made by giving assets:

-Retiring Partner's Capital A/c Dr.

-(iii) If the dues are transferred to Loan account.

-Retiring Partner's Capital A/c To Retiring partners' Loan A/c
+Retiring Partner's Capital A/c To Bank A/c Dr. (ii) If part payment be made by giving assets : Retiring Partner's Capital A/c To Assets A/c Dr. (iii) If the dues are transferred to Loan account.
+Retiring Partner's Capital A/c To Retiring partners' Loan A/c Dr.

-(iv) If the existing partners bring in cash for making payment:
+(iv) If the existing partners bring in cash for making payment :

-Bank/Cash A/c

-To Existing Partners' Capital A/c
+Bank/Cash A/c To Existing Partners' Capital A/c